gabefraser/code-challenge/README.md

 [resources\views\home.blade.php](https://github.com/gabefraser/code-challenge/blob/master/resources/views/home.blade.php) - This is where the table is displayed on the front-end.

 ## How to view
 I have gone ahead and published this live on my site, [challenge.gabe.gg](https://challenge.gabe.gg) for your convenience.
+The database resets itself every 5 minutes.

 If you'd like to view locally, you're more than welcome to spin up a local PHP server by running: